Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] `DependsOn` a timeout set to 4 hours.
 - [ ] `Metadata` with a timeout set to 4 hours.

 ### A company plans to run a public web application on Amazon EC2 instances behind an Elastic Load Balancer (ELB).
 The company's security team wants to protect the website by using AWS Certificate Manager (ACM) certificates.
-The ELB must automatically redirect any HTTP requests to HTTPS.
+The ELB must automatically redirect any HTTP requests to `HTTPS`.
 Which solution will meet these requirements?

-- [ ] Create an Application Load Balancer that has one HTTPS listener on port `80`.
+- [ ] Create an Application Load Balancer that has one `HTTPS` listener on port `80`.
 Attach an SSL/TLS certificate to listener port `80`.
-Create a rule to redirect requests from HTTP to HTTPS.
+Create a rule to redirect requests from HTTP to `HTTPS`.
-- [x] Create an Application Load Balancer that has one HTTP listener on port `80` and one HTTPS protocol listener on port `443`.
+- [x] Create an Application Load Balancer that has one HTTP listener on port `80` and one `HTTPS` protocol listener on port `443`.
 Attach an SSL/TLS certificate to listener port `443`.
 Create a rule to redirect requests from port `80` to port `443`.
 - [ ] Create an Application Load Balancer that has two `TCP` listeners on port `80` and port `443`.
 Attach an SSL/TLS certificate to listener port `443`.
 Create a rule to redirect requests from port `80` to port `443`.
 - [ ] Create a Network Load Balancer that has two `TCP` listeners on port `80` and port `443`.
 Attach an SSL/TLS certificate to listener port `443`.
 Create a rule to redirect requests from port `80` to port `443`.